 Cough suppressant

-Lastly, honey appears to be an effective all-natural treatment for coughs and dry or sore throats.
+Honey appears to be an effective all-natural treatment for coughs and dry or sore throats.
 Natural and inexpensive, not to mention tasty, licking a spoonful of honey is without question a great alternative to an over-the-counter cough suppressant.
+It’s a remedy I use frequently to treat an allergy-related cough.
+(Try it either as a straight spoonful or serve it in a hot toddy cocktail for the added soothing benefits of both steam and alcohol.)

 What kind of honey is best?